 While some businesses were averse to using virtual meetings in the past, that reluctance no longer rings true.
 More and more companies are discovering all the advantages of virtual meetings.
-From expanding their reach, to achieving new goals, to staying connected with fellow team members, companies globally are hosting more virtual meetings than ever before.
+From expanding their reach, to achieving new goals, to staying connected with fellow team members, companies globally are hosting more online meetings than ever before.
 Coordinating a virtual meeting isn’t only cost effective and easy, it can also boost your team’s productivity whether you’re working from home, the office or from a remote location at the far ends of the earth.
 To ensure you’re getting the most out of these meetings, we look at virtual meetings in the age of COVID-19 and provide helpful tips for hosting and running effective virtual meetings.

 Virtual Meetings in The Age Of COVID

 With the sudden outbreak of COVID-19 in early 2020, the majority of the global population was impacted personally, professionally or a combination of the two.
-Almost overnight, office interactions and in-person meetings transitioned to working remotely and video conferencing with clients, partners and colleagues.
+Almost overnight, office interactions and face-to-face person meetings transitioned to working remotely and video conferencing with clients, partners and colleagues.
 As more businesses began championing distributed teams, virtual meetings became the new standard for communication, serving as a viable alternative to in-person meetings and events.

 What is a Virtual Meeting?